datastudios/healthcare/README.md

 ### Business Challenge

-The primary focus of the home healthcare provider is to keep their patients healthy.
+The primary focus of the home healthcare provider is to keep their patients healthy and out of the hospital.
 Home healthcare nurses make at-home visits, monitor a patients health, and take measures to proactively address health issues that might require a patient's hospitalization.
 Beyond individual patient health, there are financial incentives from insurers for home healhcare organization that maintain the patient population under their care healthy and outside of the hospital.

 ### Data Description